impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 (stopping here; 3870 words)

 This code was confusing to me at first.
 I see the use of `typedef` again, but it looks different from when it was used with a struct.
 Here we're using it with the keywords `int` and what looks like a function call (`sh_builtin_func_t(WORD_LIST *)`).
-I Google "typedef function" and, after reading through a few dead-end pages, I found [this page](https://archive.ph/hxAry), which includes the following example code and description:
+I Google "typedef function" and, after reading through a few dead-end pages, I found [this page](https://web.archive.org/web/20230408150124/https://www.includehelp.com/c/typedef-function-pointer.aspx){:target="_blank" rel="noopener"}, which includes the following example code and description:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-1050am.png" width="70%" style="border: 1px solid black; padding: 0.5em">